 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ingleside has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ingleside a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Ingleside is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Ingleside is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Ingleside in 2010 was $25,289, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $101,156 for a family of four.
+The per capita income in Ingleside in 2018 was $28,309, which is middle income relative to Texas and the nation.
+This equates to an annual income of $113,236 for a family of four.
 However, Ingleside contains both very wealthy and poor people as well.

 Ingleside is an extremely ethnically-diverse city.
 The people who call Ingleside home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Ingleside, accounting for 50.56% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Ingleside residents report their race to be White, followed by Black or African-American.
-Ingleside also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 41.73% of the city’s residents.
-Important ancestries of people in Ingleside include Irish, English, Scottish, and Scots-Irish.
+Important ancestries of people in Ingleside include German, Irish, English, Scottish, and Italian.